MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-australia.md

 ### If I started a trial outside of Australia and before general availability, will I be moved to the Australia datacenter after general availability?
  No. Trials will remain in the geography where they were initiated.
 You may choose to start a new trial that would be provisioned in the Australia datacenter.

-### If I choose to convert a trial to a paid subscription, where the trial was created in a geographic region outside of Australia prior to general availability, will my subscription tenant and instance be moved to the Australia datacenter?
+### If I choose to convert a trial to a paid subscription, where the trial was created in a geographic region outside of Australia prior to general availability, will my subscription tenant and environment be moved to the Australia datacenter?
  No. If you choose to convert a trial that was created in a geographic region outside of Australia before general availability, your trial will be converted and billed in the geography where it was initiated.
 Australia GST does not apply.

  If the trial was originally deployed in Australia and converted to a paid subscription, you’ll charged Australia GST.

- If you decide you want your instance to be in the Australia datacenter, you’ll need to follow the migration steps outlined previously.
+ If you decide you want your environment to be in the Australia datacenter, you’ll need to follow the migration steps outlined previously.
 Once you’re moved to Australia, the appropriate billing and tax will be applied.

 ### If a customer creates a trial in the Australia datacenter after general availability, will they be taxed for the trial?
  No. Trials are free for 30 days.

 ### Can I create a trial in the Australia datacenter before general availability?
- No. You can’t create a trial or move a Production instance before general availability.
+ No. You can’t create a trial or move a Production environment before general availability.

 ### See also
  [Office 365 and Dynamics CRM Online now available from datacenters in Australia](https://blogs.office.com/2015/03/30/office-365-and-dynamics-crm-online-now-available-from-datacenters-in-australia/)